sadab-halim/AWS-Certified-Cloud-Practitioner/README.md

 -------------------------------------------------------

 # Amazon AppStream 2.0
-- Desktop Application Streaming Service
+- *Desktop Application Streaming Service*
 - Deliver to any computer, without acquiring, provisioning infrastructure
 - The application is delivered from within a **web browser**

 # Amazon WorkSpaces
-- Managed Desktop as a Service (DaaS) solution to easily **provision Windows or Linux desktops**
+- *Managed Desktop as a Service (DaaS)* solution to easily **provision Windows or Linux virutal desktops** in the cloud
 - **Great to eliminate management of on-premise VDI** *(Virtual Desktop Infrastructure)*
 - Fast and quickly scalable to thousands of users
-- Secured data – integrates with KMS
+- Secured data – *integrates with KMS*
 - Pay-as-you-go service with monthly or hourly rates

 # Amazon AppStream 2.0 vs WorkSpaces